mgp/mgp.github.io/_posts/2013-09-03-compressing-nginx-json-responses.md

 tags: ["compression", "json", "nginx"]
 ---

-Simply including `gzip on` in your [Nginx](http://nginx.org/) configuration only compresses responses with the MIME type `text/html`.
+Simply including `gzip on;` in your [Nginx](http://nginx.org/) configuration only compresses responses with the MIME type `text/html`.
 If Nginx is returning JSON data with a MIME type `application/json` to web or mobile clients, you can enable compression for these responses by doing:

 ```text
 http {